Meet Róbert Wessman

 Roles and status:

-Founder, chairman and chief executive officer of Alvogen.
+Founder and chairman of Alvogen.
 Founder and Chairman of global biosimilar company, Alvotech.

 Year of birth: